 The wide open meadow in front of the hut is all yours, stretching out to the field boundary and the view beyond.

-This idyllic retreat is beautifully hand-crafted and gorgeous inside and out.
+This idyllic retreat is beautifully hand-crafted and is gorgeous both inside and out.

 The kitchen is compact but well-equipped, featuring a two-ring hob, fridge, kettle and toaster.